Carpal Tunnel Syndrome

 Triple Board-Certified Orthopedic Surgeon located in Fayetteville and Bentonville, AR

 If you have unexplained numbness, pain, or tingling in your wrists or hands, there’s a strong possibility that you have carpal tunnel syndrome.
 If left untreated, carpal tunnel syndrome almost always gets worse, never better, which is why intervention is key.
-At Powell Orthopedics, Dr. Mark W. Powell treats carpal tunnel syndrome in his patients in Fayetteville and Bentonville, Arkansas, both quickly and effectively, allowing them to use their hands freely without discomfort.
+At Powell Orthopedics, Dr. Mark W. Powell treats carpal tunnel syndrome in his patients in Fayetteville, Arkansas, both quickly and effectively, allowing them to use their hands freely without discomfort.
 To join this growing group of satisfied patients, call the office or book an appointment online.

 Carpal Tunnel Syndrome Q & A